-WGS: Global AI expenditure in local governments to Hit $78bln by 2033
+WGS: Global AI expenditure in local governments to hit $78bln by 2033

 2. Ensuring trust through data governance: Open communication about how data is used – and clear policies ensuring privacy and ethical standards – can significantly increase community acceptance and build trust.

-3. avigating regulatory complexity: Early engagement with regulators, clear policy frameworks, and transparent governance structures help cities reduce compliance risk and navigate complex legislative environments.
+3. Navigating regulatory complexity: Early engagement with regulators, clear policy frameworks, and transparent governance structures help cities reduce compliance risk and navigate complex legislative environments.

 4. Building future-ready teams: Investment in skills, internal capacity enhancement, and fostering a culture of innovation are essential steps toward sustainable AI integration.